Analysis | When and how Americans started souring on the war in Afghanistan

 At the war’s height in popularity, Gallup found 93 percent of Americans were willing to say that getting militarily involved in Afghanistan was not a mistake.
 At the time, U.S. and allied forces were having great success, hunting down al-Qaeda militants and rooting the Taliban from power.
 Both groups were broken up and chased into the mountains.

-Then the hard part came: Propping up an Afghan government so Americans could leave without simply handing it back to the Taliban.
+Then the hard part came: propping up an Afghan government so Americans could leave without simply handing it back to the Taliban.
 The mission pivoted from rooting out terrorists to nation-building.

 That was less satisfying than stamping out the bad guys, and public support for the war fell to 70 percent, then about 60 percent.
 Democrats started breaking off more so than Republicans, and their support never returned in large numbers.

-In 2004, just a few years into the war, 41 percent of Democrats considered the war in Afghanistan to be a mistake, compared to just 9 percent of Republicans, Gallup found.
+In 2004, just a few years into the war, 41 percent of Democrats considered the war in Afghanistan to be a mistake, compared with just 9 percent of Republicans, Gallup found.
 Support for the conflict in Afghanistan would never return to its initial heights, even though the fighting was about to escalate significantly.

 Americans okayed military escalations, so long as it was sold to them as temporary with a goal of exiting the war: President Barack Obama’s 2009 surge of 30,000 troops got high marks; 59 percent said they supported it, a CNN poll found.